 Trading value includes trading in ETFs, which was a new asset class added in 2014.
-First capital pool company to list on NSX and included in NSX Primary listings
+First capital pool company (CPC) to list in 2017 with inclusion in the NSX Main Board as a primary listed company in June 2018.

 Chairman's Report